Baden-Württemberg

 2. Further development of MobiData BW

 MobiData BW is a central data platform for the exchange of mobility data across different modes of transport in Baden-Württemberg (public transport, parking, mobility services, infrastructure data, traffic information, etc.) and follows the open data approach for a liberal provision of data.
-The current developments of MobiData BW include, in particular, the integration of the state's traffic and roadworks data, the development of a new integration platform for mobility data as an open source software, and the connection of MobiData BW with the Mobility Data Space.
+The current further development of MobiData BW includes, in particular, the connection of the state's traffic and roadworks data, the expansion of its own open source integration platform for mobility data and the linking of MobiData BW with the Mobility Data Space.
 Within the framework of the Strategic Dialogue for the Automotive Sector in Baden-Württemberg (SDA) it must be further clarified which data, information, or services are to be included in MobiData BW from the perspective of external partners that are currently not available.
 These needs of the industry will be worked out in workshops.

 3. Scalable digitalization competency for municipalities